bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 #### Flexible and powerful

 The concept of atoms let us isolate state in small pieces, making it very flexible.
 By using selectors we can easily combine pieces of state and move between being synchronous and asynchronous without modifying the components.
-It's also easy to observe and/or persist the entire state.
+It's also easy to observe and/or persist the entire state - which use be used to synchronize our state with a server or debug our app with time travel.

 Read more about the motivation for Recoil [here](https://recoiljs.org/docs/introduction/motivation).